-You may also encounter a bug where you’ll click something and expect it to move with the mouse, but it won’t.
+You may also encounter a bug where you click something and expect it to move with the mouse, but it won’t.
 To fix this, simply switch to another application on your computer, then switch back to EAGLE.
-I like to hit Cmd+Tab twice.
+Hit Cmd+Tab twice.

 EAGLE also uses layers, which function in some ways like layers in Photoshop and Illustrator, except each layer has a specific purpose.
 The software can read all the layers, which allows for awesome things like two-sided machining and solder stencils.
-To keep this tutorial simple, we’re mostly going to use two of the layers: the “1 Top” layer and the “20 Dimension” layer.
-The Top layer is what the software uses for cutting circuit traces, and the Dimension layer is what it uses to cut the outline of your board.
+To keep this tutorial simple, we’re mostly going to use two of the layers: “1 Top” and “20 Dimension.”
+The software uses the Top layer for cutting circuit traces and the Dimension layer to cut the outline of your board.

 First, we’re going to make a schematic.
 This allows you to see your circuit by itself and helps you make sure everything is connected properly.

 - In the Window menu, select Control Panel, if it’s not already selected.

 - Make a new schematic by clicking File > New > Schematic.

 - Expand the window so it fills the screen.

 - Locate the Adafruit library you put in Documents/Eagle/Libraries (adafruit.lbr) and click Open to load it in EAGLE.
 You won’t see anything happen, but trust that it is, in fact, loaded.

 - Click the Add tool in the left toolbar (see the screenshot if you need help finding it), and find the Adafruit library in the list that pops up.
 Expand it to see all the components, and make sure the Name column is wide enough that you can see the component names.